aaadhilll/byfoot-privacy/privacy-policy.md

 This Services do not address anyone under the age of 13.
 We do not knowingly collect personal identifiable information from children under 13.
 In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
 If you  are  a  parent  or  guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do necessary actions.

 ### Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.

+### Authentication
+The applications and services you design and build with Google APIs must do more than provide value to users and businesses.
+We also require that they be secure and provide the appropriate level of privacy demanded by users.
+The following policies are part of the Google APIs Terms of Service.
+They apply to all developers who use OAuth 2.0, which includes OpenID Connect for authentication only.
+The policies below are a minimum set of requirements; we recommend that you take any additional steps necessary to ensure that your applications and systems are safe and secure.

 ### Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.